Dr. Seckin’s Lecture on Uterine Abnormalities at the First Global Congress on Hysteroscopy

-Earlier this month on May 5th, our founder, Dr. Tamer Seckin, spoke at the Global Congress on Hysteroscopy in Barcelona, Spain.
-This was the first ever meeting of the Congress that looked to discuss the findings of several board certified hysteroscopic surgeons across the globe, in order to see what these new discoveries can hold for the future of obstetrics and gynecological medicine.
-Dr. Seckin’s lecture, entitled “Hysteroscopic Findings During Endometriosis Surgery,” looked to discuss uterine anomalies and their effect on endometriosis.
+Earlier this month on May 5th, Dr. Tamer Seckin, spoke at the Global Congress on Hysteroscopy in Barcelona, Spain.
+This was the first-ever meeting that discussed the findings of several board-certified hysteroscopic surgeons across the globe.
+Dr. Seckin’s lecture, entitled “Hysteroscopic Findings During Endometriosis Surgery,” was about uterine abnormalities and their effect on endometriosis.

-In a study that consisted of 260 endometriosis patients that received a hysteroscopy over the course of 2 years, 100 of these patients were found to have arcuate uterus, as defined by a previous study, which categorized arcuate uteri from septal uteri if the fundus did not exceed 1.5cm of indentation.
-The other 160 patients were ruled to have a normal uterine structure.
-While this only accounts for 38% of the patients, this is significant data in comparison to the 3.8% of the general population that were found to have arcuate uterus in a study published by Chan et al [ 1 ].
-In other words, there seems to be a much higher prevalence of patients with arcuate uterus in cases of endometriosis versus that in the general population.
+In a study of 260 endometriosis patients who received a hysteroscopy over two years, 100 had arcuate uterus, as defined by a previous study.
+This study differentiated arcuate uteri from septal uteri if the fundus did not exceed 1.5 cm of indentation.
+The other 160 patients had a normal uterus.
+While it only accounts for 38% of the patients, this is significant in comparison to the 3.8% of the general population with arcuate uterus according to another study.
+In other words, there seems to be a much higher prevalence of arcuate uterus in patients with endometriosis than in the general population.
 This brings up a key question: Could arcuate uterus play a causal role in the development of endometriosis?
-Based on this information, it certainly poses a possibility.

-On top of this, Dr. Seckin’s surgery team utilizes an excision of endometriosis technique that allows for a full pathology report to be obtained for each patient.
-Using these reports, Dr. Seckin and his team looked to use the data on the number of specimens that were pathologically confirmed to be endometriosis lesions.
-Of the 100 arcuate uteri endometriosis patients, 39 were confirmed to be positive for endometrioma development (39%).
+Dr. Seckin’s surgery team uses a surgical technique to excise endometriosis that allows for a full pathology report for each patient.
+Using these reports, Dr. Seckin and his team identified the number of specimens that were pathologically confirmed to be endometriosis lesions.
+Of the 100 arcuate uteri endometriosis patients, 39 were positive for endometrioma development (39%).
 This was much larger in proportion to the 38 positive endometriomas out of the 160 normal uteri endometriosis patients (24%).
-This meant that having a uterine anomaly, specifically arcuate uterus, brought a 1.76 fold greater chance of ovarian endometrioma presence, which can even lead to multiple organ involvements and the presence of stage 3 or 4 endometriosis.
-Thus Dr. Seckin’s study concluded two main findings.
+This meant that having a uterine anomaly, specifically arcuate uterus, brought a 1.76 fold greater chance of ovarian endometrioma, which can even lead to multiple organ involvements and the presence of stage 3 or 4 endometriosis.
+Thus Dr. Seckin’s study led to two main findings.

-First, patients with an arcuate uterine cavity have a statistically higher number of specimens that are positive for endometriosis versus those with a normal uterine cavity.
+First, patients with an arcuate uterine cavity have a statistically higher chance of being positive for endometriosis.
 And second, patients with an arcuate uterine cavity will also have a higher chance of pathologically testing positive for an endometrioma, than those with a normal uterine cavity.
-So, how can this information play a role in the future of endometriosis treatment?
+So, how can this information play a role in future endometriosis treatment?

-Well first and foremost, making the distinction of arcuate uterus from septate uterus is crucial to note as it shows that what one uterine abnormality may mean for an obstetric patient, may be different than for cases of endometriosis.
-Thus, identification of whether or not a patient has arcuate uterus through hysteroscopy should be a key step in any endometriosis surgery case.
-It also raises the idea that a potential resection of midline prominence and restructuring of the uterine cavity to its normal anatomical structure, may be a significant step for surgical treatment of endometriosis patients.
+Making the distinction between arcuate uterus and septate uterus is crucial as it shows that what one uterine abnormality may mean for an obstetric patient may be different in the case of endometriosis.
+Thus, the identification of whether or not a patient has arcuate uterus through hysteroscopy should be a key step in any endometriosis surgery case.
+It also raises the idea that a potential resection of midline prominence and restructuring of the uterine cavity to its normal anatomical structure, may be a significant step for the surgical treatment of endometriosis.